 In 2014 we hosted a forum, inviting all sectors involved in the early years to provide direction on how we can start to strengthen, enhance and integrate our existing early childhood services to make them work for today's families.
-The result of that dialogue is below.

 In 2015 Success By 6 Victoria and its Council of Partners were able to support 7 initiatives and 7 Early Years Tables in our communities:

 - Pacific Centre Family Association received funding to relocate the young parents program to the new Neighbourhood Learning Centre.
 This will provide opportunities to enhance the integration of this service in the early years and education networks and actively introduce First Nation Elders into the program.
 This initiatve will also support the creation of understanding and agreement among partners to explicitly work together to serve young parents in the community.

 - Pender Island Child Care Society received funding to develop an Early Years Navigator position.
 The Navigator will be responsible to implement a Community Needs and Resource Assessment survey and to share resource information with the community.

 - Sooke Family Resource Society received funding to offer Cultural competency training for Early Years Practitioners in the Sooke, Westshore area as well as one training session at the Pacheedaht Nation.

 - The Galiano Club received funding to acquire a facilitator to implement a community needs assessment which will support child care needs in the community.